- The question of how to mix reorder points and MRP is what sets part of the planning strategy.

 There is a sequence in which the different methods’ profiles must be run for the system to work correctly.
 ATestingmust is performed to make the desired assignments between the supply planning method and the product location combination workable and tet up the proper sequence profiles.
 We will get into all of the detail on this topic in the following chapter.

 Background on the Configuration of Multiple Supply Planning Methods

 Once a company decides to use multiple supply planning methods, the next question is how to implement this in the system’s configuration.
 How to do this is not widely understood or even explained.
-The book Multi Method Supply Planning in SAP APO is one of the first to describe how to implement multiple supply planning methods in the configuration of any external supply chain planning system.
-It would be most convenient if using various supply planning methods could simply be accomplished by assigning every product location a supply planning method and have the supply plan be created logically and consistently.
+The book Multi-Method Supply Planning in SAP APO is one of the first to describe how to implement multiple supply planning methods in the configuration of any external supply chain planning system.
+It would be most convenient if using various supply planning methods could be accomplished by assigning every product location a supply planning method and creating the supply plan logically and consistently.
 Unfortunately, making multiple ways work together is a good deal more complex than this because of how APO was developed.
 In this chapter, I will describe how combining various methods can be accomplished with the following methods and method modifiers: